 In June 2017, the Company acquired a 100% interest in the Triton lithium property located in the Clayton Valley, Esmeralda County, Nevada.
 The acquisition of Triton is subject to an area of interest clause contained within the property agreement for the Clayton NE project.
-The Triton property was incorporated into the Advantage option agreement detailed in Note 8(k).
+The Triton property was incorporated into the Advantage option agreement detailed in Note 7(k).

 The cost of the Triton property was \$38,000, which was paid by Advantage.
-See Note 15 for details of a subsequent sale of the Triton project.
+See Note 7(e) for details of the sale of the Triton to Pure Energy.